ycm-core/YouCompleteMe/README.md

 just browsing around your codebase, this command can spare you quite a bit of latency.

-Supported in filetypes: `c, cpp, objc, objcpp`
+Supported in filetypes: `c, cpp, objc, objcpp, cuda`

 #### The `GoToReferences` subcommand